Search NodeBook

 I'm pretty sure you're here because either you wish to learn how do I apply all the knowledge learnt in the previous chapters, or something in your Node.js service is consuming excessive amounts of memory.
 Or maybe because your high-throughput binary protocol parser is executing at extremely slow speeds.
 The culprit is almost always a fundamental misunderstanding of how Node.js Buffers handle memory.
 This chapter is your guide out of that hell.
 We're going to dismantle the most dangerous assumption in Node.js development: that Buffer.slice() behaves like Array.prototype.slice().
 It doesn't.
 Not even close.
 One creates a new, independent copy of data; the other creates a "view" - a mere window into the exact same underlying memory as the original.
 This is the heart of zero-copy operations.

-When used correctly, these views are incredibly powerful, letting you process massive amounts of data with almost no memory overhead.
-When misunderstood, they create the most insidious, hard-to-debug memory leaks you’ll ever encounter - leaks where a tiny 10-byte slice holds a 1GB buffer hostage in memory, preventing the garbage collector from reclaiming it.
-We’ll walk through the war stories, the late-night debugging sessions, and the production outages that forged this knowledge.
-You’ll learn the critical difference between a view (slice, subarray) and a true copy (Buffer.copy()), and when to use each.
-We’ll explore the intimate relationship between Buffers and TypedArrays, how they share the same memory foundation (ArrayBuffer), and how that can be both a superpower and a source of subtle data corruption.
-By the end of this, you won’t just know the API; you’ll have developed a deep, almost instinctual respect for memory semantics.
-You’ll understand why your service is using 10GB of memory for 1GB of data and, more importantly, how to fix it for good.
+When used correctly, these views are really powerful, letting you process massive amounts of data with almost no memory overhead.
+When misunderstood, they create the most insidious, hard-to-debug memory leaks you'll ever encounter - leaks where a tiny 10-byte slice holds a 1GB buffer hostage in memory, preventing the garbage collector from reclaiming it.
+We'll walk through the war stories, the late-night debugging sessions, and the production outages that forged this knowledge.
+You'll learn the critical difference between a view (slice, subarray) and a true copy (Buffer.copy()), and when to use each.
+We'll explore the intimate relationship between Buffers and TypedArrays, how they share the same memory foundation (ArrayBuffer), and how that can be both a superpower and a source of subtle data corruption.
+By the end of this, you won't just know the API; you'll have developed a deep, almost instinctual respect for memory semantics.
+You'll understand why your service is using 10GB of memory for 1GB of data and, more importantly, how to fix it for good.

-The Anatomy of a Gigabyte-Scale Memory Leak
+A Gigabyte-Scale Memory Leak

 Ever seen a service that should use a tidy 500MB of RAM suddenly decide it needs 10GB to live?
 It's an amazing feature of misunderstanding memory.
 Let's walk through how you could, with the best intentions and perfectly clean-looking code, build this exact disaster.
 It's the best way to learn how to prevent it.